lokalokes/deepTCR/1_DatasetCharacteristics/README.md

    3.5 **Prepare CDR3 matrix for 34 patients**
    - Output file: **[pivoted_cdr3_subset_34_patients.tsv](https://github.com/lokalokes/deepTCR/blob/main/1_DatasetCharacteristics/pivoted_cdr3_subset_34_patients.tsv)**

+**_Please note_: All additional files are relevant in one or another way to the project and are therefore kept for the sake of completeness !!**
 **[Notebook](https://github.com/lokalokes/deepTCR/blob/main/1_DatasetCharacteristics/cdr3_patient_data.ipynb)**

 An additional **[heatmap](https://github.com/lokalokes/deepTCR/blob/main/1_DatasetCharacteristics/heatmap_freq.ipynb)** provided an overview what to expect as output data for our model.